lionziin/ToDoPy/README.md

  <h1 align="center"> ToDo Py </h1>

- Array Study and Modification in Python Simple("To do List")
+Array Study and Modification in Python Simple("To do List") Using the 'PySimpleGUI' framework to design something nicer